sanjeevbhusal/notes/next/Introduction to NextJs.md

 If you need to do any kind of data fetching in client side component, you usually do it in useEffect.
 For data fetching in server side component, you can mark the component as async and make a api call directly in the component and await it.
 Once the await is over, you can take the data and return html.

 This also has some of the downsides if you donot use it properly.
 Hence, It is important to know where do you want the data to be fetched, client side or server side.
 This will decide if the data fetched will be dynamic or static.

+### Different Rendering Methods in Nextjs

+There are 3 different rendering methods in Nextjs, Static Generation, Incremental Static Generation and Dynamic Rendering.

+Static Generation means  running the component once, creating the final html document and then storing it in the cache for every subsequent request.
+This means the server will only run the component once and reuse the generated html for every request.
+This means if the component does some kind of api call, the api call will only be done once when the component is first rendered.
+This is only suitable for pages that have static content and will never change dynamically(Eg: About page of the company).

+Incremental Static Generation is used when you the component needs dynamic data but the data doesnot change frequently.
+You can tell nextjs to re

+Incremental Static Generation is used when you have pages which have combination of both static and dynamic data.
+Since, the component uses dynamic data, you cannot perform Static Generation.
+It also doesnot mean, you need to always run the component for every request.
+In a component, you can extract all the static content and create a html document out of it.
+Then, for the dynamic part, you can ship the javascript with that html document itself.
+This way, when the client gets the html, it shows the static content first, then executes the javascript which renders dynamic content.
+This process is also called hydration.

+Dynamic Rendering means running the entire component again for each request.